Answered By: Theresa Bell Last Updated: Dec 20, 2019 Views: 12194

 Patterson, K., Grenny, J., McMillan, R., & Switzler, A. (2012).
 Crucial conversations: Tools for talking when stakes are high (2nd ed.).
 Retrieved from http://www.books24x7.com/books24x7.asp

-- See "How Do You Cite an E-book" and "How to Cite Part of a Work" from the APA Style Blog for more information on formatting in-text citations to ebooks.
-For example, a citation to an e-book with page numbers such as (Gladwell, 2008, p.45), or a citation to an e-book without page numbers such as (Patterson, Grenny, McMillan, & Switzler, 2012, Chapter 2, Dialogue) or (Patterson et al., 2012, Chapter 9, How to choose) for subsequent in-text citations.
+- See "How Do You Cite an E-book (e.g., Kindle Book)" and "How to Cite Part of a Work" from the APA Style Blog for more information on formatting in-text citations to ebooks.
+The citation can take a number of forms, depending on whether the ebook has page numbers or not e.g., (Gladwell, 2008, p.45) or (Patterson, Grenny, McMillan, & Switzler, 2012, Chapter 2, Dialogue), or (Patterson et al., 2012, Chapter 9, How to choose) for subsequent in-text citations.

-- Keep in mind that, "if the book was read or acquired through an online library (e.g., Google Books, ebrary, NetLibrary) and not on an e-reader device, omit the bracketed information from the reference” (Lee, 2011, para.
+- Keep in mind that, "if the book was retrieved through an online library (e.g., Google Books), and not on an e-reader device, omit the bracketed information from the reference" (Lee, 2011, para.
 2).
-If you accessed the ebook through the RRU Library’s subscription to an online database, such as Books24x7 or ebrary, that direction applies to your reference, which means that you don’t need to note the version of the book after the title of the resource in the reference.
+If you accessed the ebook through the RRU Library’s subscription to an online database, such as Books24x7, that direction applies to your reference,which means that you don’t need to note the version of the book after the title of the resource in the reference.

 - If the ebook has a DOI assigned to it, please provide the DOI at the end of the reference.
 If the book's DOI is presented as a URL (e.g., http://dx.doi.org/10.1207/s15506878jobem4904_15), provide the full URL in the reference without the "doi:" identifier.
 The URL should not be hyperlinked.
 For more information about DOIs, please visit "What is a DOI and how is it used in APA style?".